-25. Consistent with the shared principle of good and effective communications, the Council and the Department of Agriculture, Environment and Rural Affairs will wherever possible share with each other, in advance, any public communications that either intends to issue which have a bearing on the functions of the Council.
+25. Consistent with the shared principle of good and effective communications, the Council and the Department for Infrastructure will wherever possible share with each other, in advance, any public communications that either intends to issue which have a bearing on the functions of the Council.